adithexe-beep/Amazon-Prime--content-intelligence/README.md

-🎬 Amazon Prime Video: Content Intelligence & Rating Predictor
+🎬 Amazon Prime Video: Content Analysis & Rating Predictor

 📌 Project Overview
 This project leverages Natural Language Processing (NLP) and Advanced Ensemble Learning to predict IMDb ratings for content on Amazon Prime Video.
 It serves as a decision-support tool for content acquisition strategy.